 Due to the dangers that exist when handling bats, it is important to hire a wildlife control service to take care of their removal for you.
 Such a company has the experience, knowledge, and training to remove bats humanely and safely.
 Since bats are an integral part of our ecological system, it is important to remove and relocate them rather than simply eliminate their presence by killing them.
 In fact, killing bats of any species is illegal in Ontario.
 They must be removed and relocated in a humane manner according to the standards set forth by the Ontario Ministry of Natural Resources and Forestry.

-When professional pest control techs come out to investigate your problem, they will identify the size and location of the colony in order to plan a successful and safe removal.
+When professional wildlife removal technicians come out to investigate your problem, they will identify the size and location of the colony in order to plan a successful and safe removal.
 In addition to having the bats removed from your property, you should check into bat prevention and control in the Toronto area to minimize the risk of a new incident of bat infestation.